Low dose Naltrexone (LDN)

 Symptoms of Overdosage

-Taking much LDN can cause issues like feeling sick, throwing up, sweating a lot, or experiencing intense worry.
-In situations it could lead to difficulty breathing or passing out.
+Taking much LDN could cause issues like feeling sick, throwing up, sweating a lot, or experiencing intense worry.
+In some situations, it might even lead to breathing problems or passing out.
+Usually, doctors begin giving naltrexone to a person after they haven't used alcohol or opioids for around 7 to 10 days.
+If someone takes naltrexone before stopping use, they might experience symptoms of an overdose.

 First Aid and Treatment Procedures

-In case of taking much LDN it's crucial to seek immediate medical help.
-The treatment mainly involves providing support and addressing symptoms, such, as assisting with breathing and closely monitoring health indicators.
+In case of taking much LDN, it's crucial to seek medical help right away.
+The treatment mainly involves providing support and addressing symptoms, such as assisting with breathing and closely watching the patient's signs.

 XII.
 Patient Education and Careful Administration